KirbyBurkeJr/verilog-risc-v-processor/README.md

-# RISC-V 32-bit Single-Cycle Processor
+# RISC-V 32-bit Sequential Processor

 ## Overview
-This repository contains the design and simulation resources for a 32-bit, single-cycle, RISC-V processor -- developed with Vivado -- and a series of design schematics.
+This repository contains the design and simulation resources for a 32-bit sequential RISC-V processor -- developed with Vivado -- and a series of design schematics.
 For a high-level description of the processor development, visit the [RISC-V Single-Cycle Processor](https://kirbyburkejr.com/projects/verilog-risc-v-processor) page on my portfolio site.

 ## Features

-### Single-Cycle Architecture
+### Sequential Processing

-This processor's single-cycle design works through the following stages to calculate and return a 32-bit result.
+This processor's sequential processing design passes a discrete instruction through each of the following five RISC stages to calculate and return a 32-bit result before processing subsequent instructions.
 - Instruction Fetch (IF)
 - Instruction Decode (ID)
 - Execution (EX)